dueca/dueca/doc/simplesimulationb.md

 ~~~~

 With the list in `watch_channels`, you determine which information is
 copied between the different DUECA processes.
-The master replicator
+Such a copied channel
+must have the same name in all linked DUECA processes.
+The master
-will inform the peers which channels those are.
-Any entry found in
+replicator will inform the peers which channels those are.
+Any entry
-those channels (and created locally where it is found), will be read
+found in those channels (and created locally where it is found), will
-by the replicators, and transmitted to the other replicators, and
+be read by the replicators, and transmitted to the other replicators,
-these will write the entry locally on the other ends.
+and these will write the entry locally on the other ends.

 The channel replicators have a number of additional options.
 It is
 possible to communicate over udp multicast, udp broadcast, udp
 point-to-point, or, as is done here, over websocket interfaces, by
 adapting the data url.
-Initial starting and configuration is always over
+Initial starting and configuration is always
-websockets, and the peers will receive the details on how to transmit
+over websockets, and the peers will receive the details on how to
-the data over the configuration websocket connection.
-It is also possible
+transmit the data over the configuration websocket connection.
+It is
-to configure the replicators when you are behind a network translating
+also possible to configure the replicators when you are behind a
-firewall, e.g., on a home network, see the documentation for the
+network translating firewall, e.g., on a home network, by specifying
+which is the public URL.
+See the documentation for the replicators for
-replicators for that.
+that.

 ## Testing things